bobvawter/cacheroach/doc/cacheroach_principal_create.md

 ### Options

 ```
+      --emailDomain string   create a unique principal that represents all principals with an email address in the given domain
   -h, --help                 help for create
-      --label string      set the principal's label (defaults to username)
   -o, --out string           write a new configuration file, defaults to username.cfg
-      --password string   set a password when creating the principal
 ```

 ### Options inherited from parent commands